Portuguese is the third most commonly spoken language in Massachusetts (after English and Spanish), accounting for about 6% of the total population.

 Unofficial sources within our communities estimate that numbers of Portuguese speakers in the state are considerably higher, based on service statistics, school enrollments and other data sources.

-• There are almost 308,000 people of Portuguese ancestry reported living in Massachusetts, making up 4.6% of the state population.
+• There are about 270,183 people of Portuguese ancestry reported living in Massachusetts, making up 4% of the state population.
 The median age is 39 years old.

-• The latest estimate indicates that roughly 60,000 people of Cabo Verdean ancestry live in Massachusetts (0.9% of the total population), the median age being 41 years old.
+• The latest estimate indicates that roughly 70,000 people of Cabo Verdean ancestry live in Massachusetts, about 1% of the total population, with the median age being 36 years old.

 Portuguese-speaking countries